-As selfie culture has exploded, it seems inevitable that crime scene selfies would work their way into news and social feeds.
-But could anyone have predicted they would go so far?
-It seems like the last thing a guilty person should do, but there are plenty of killers who took selfies before, during, and after committing their crimes.
-The reasons given for snapping these photos are both clear and complete mysteries.
+As selfie culture has popped off, it seems inevitable that crime scene selfies would work their way into news and social feeds.
+But could anyone have predicted things would go so far?
+While accidental and intentional deaths have been streamed live via social media apps, it seems like the last thing a guilty person should do is upload photographic evidence.
+However, there are plenty of perps who took selfies before, during, and after committing their foul actions.
+In some extreme cases, social media has even prompted unstable individuals to take lives.

-Navar Terrance Beverly
+Navar Terrance Beverly Tweeted Stepfather's End

-Navar Beverly killed his step father, and then posted a selfie with his victim's corpse on Twitter.
-Police in Maryland said Beverly choked his step father Ronald Pinkney to death on July 8, posted several photos on Twitter and then fled the scene.
+In July of 2017, Navar Terrance Beverly, 38, ended the life of his stepfather and then posted a selfie with his victim's corpse on Twitter.
+Police in Maryland said Beverly choked his stepfather, 65-year-old Ronald Pinkney, on July 8, posted several photos on Twitter, and then fled the scene.
 Not long after, police received a tip and went to check on Pinkney.
-They apprehended Beverly not long after.

-In July 2011, Florida teen Tyler Hadley told his friends he was having a big party at his house.
+In July of 2011, Florida teen Tyler Hadley told his friends he was having a big party at his house.
 He claimed his parents were out of town, though no one knew where they had supposedly gone and how long they would be away.
-Turns out, Hadley had dropped Ecstasy and murdered his mother and father, leaving their bodies in their bedroom while he entertained 60 friends and fellow students.
+Turns out, Hadley had dropped Ecstasy and used a claw hammer to end the lives of his mother and father, leaving their bodies in their bedroom while he entertained 60 friends and fellow students.

 Also during the party, Hadley admitted his actions to his friend Michael Mandell, who took a selfie with Hadley because he figured it would be the last time he ever saw his friend in person.
 Mandell then phoned the police and told them everything.